 It’s a very real situation.
 Think back to the 2015 case of George Bell.
 The New York Times highlighted the aftermath of his lonely death and the complications that arose from him not having an up-to-date legacy plan.
 His had a life insurance policy dating back to 1982 which listed his parents – both of whom had passed away – and his will listed people with whom he’d fallen out of touch.

-Life insurance is typically pretty straightforward: you pay for a policy, and if you die while that policy is still in force, the death benefit goes to your named beneficiary.
+Life insurance is typically pretty straightforward: You pay for a policy, and if you die while that policy is still in force, the death benefit goes to your named beneficiary.
 After all, that’s the whole point of life insurance.
 Simple, right?
+(If you need a policy, we can help you quickly compare life insurance quotes here.)

 But it's important to review your insurance policies and will regularly, because depending on who's your primary beneficiary, who's your contingent beneficiary, and what happens if they die, you may have to make changes.